KSAZ-TV: News operation

 After two years of a news product that was more staid and conservative than had become the norm for a Fox station, things began to change in 1996 under new news director Bill Berra, who promised to "bring up the intensity".
 Presentation was revamped that fall; the sound of an emergency siren was incorporated into the opening of the 10 p.m. newscast.
 One anchor, June Thomson, increased her delivery speed at the behest of the new management, but the relationship broke down, and Thomson took a job at KGO-TV in San Francisco.
 She told the San Francisco Examiner that the station practiced "crime and body-bag journalism, just like Miami" and that she "watched the destruction of a once-fine newsroom" at channel 10.
 Arizona Prime was replaced in April 1997 with Fox 10 News at Nine.

 On April 1, 2009, Fox Television Stations and the E. W. Scripps Company, owner of KNXV-TV, announced the formation of Local News Service, a model for pooling newsgathering efforts for local news events in which each station provided employees to the pool service in exchange for the sharing of video.
 KPHO-TV eventually joined the Phoenix LNS agreement shortly after the announcement.
 By 2020, all four English-language television newsrooms in Phoenix shared a helicopter.

 In 2014, KSAZ debuted an expanded Saturday morning newscast and a new Sunday morning news hour.
 KSAZ added a 4 p.m. weekday news hour, a second half-hour to its 10 p.m. newscast, and a 7 p.m. nightly hour of news for KUTP in 2018.
 By 2020, KSAZ-TV's daily news output had reached twelve hours on weekdays.

-Phoenix was also the starting point for LiveNow from Fox, the over-the-top streaming news offering from the Fox television stations.
+Phoenix was also the starting point for LiveNow from Fox, the over-the-top streaming news offering from Fox Television Stations.
 It began as "Fox 10 News Now" in November 2014, streaming for seven hours a day on the station's website and YouTube channel.
 In 2020, production of the service was spread between the Fox stations in Phoenix, Orlando, and Los Angeles.

-Notable former on-air staff
+Former on-air staff

 Prior to running for Governor of Arizona in 2022, Kari Lake spent more than 20 years as a news anchor at KSAZ-TV.